British Rail Class 357: Accidents

 On 5 November 2006 at about 00:30, 357043 hit a red Ford Escort which had come off the road and crashed through a boundary fence onto the railway line.
 The driver of the car had lost control off New Road near the junction with Laurel Close in Leigh-on-Sea.
 The driver of the car and its passengers left the car before it was hit a few minutes later by the train.
 A police officer at the site tried to flag the train down before it reached the car but, although the train had slowed before hitting the car, it pushed the car about 100 yards along the line.
 The train driver and the four passengers on the train were uninjured.
 The left front valance of 357043 was damaged.
 There are varying reports on the age of the driver and the number of passengers in the car.

 Accidents as well as units 357028 and 357045 being out of service at the same time led to two spare Class 321/4 units, 321408 and 321428, being leased from sister National Express train operator Silverlink for three months for use on weekday peak time services between Fenchurch Street and Pitsea via Rainham, and Fenchurch Street and Laindon to cover for the unavailable Class 357 units.
 The Class 321 units were used with guards as they are incompatible with the positioning of c2c's face-on Driver Only Operation (D.O.O.) mirrors.

 Units 357031 and 357320 were involved in a collision in East Ham depot in October 2017.
-There were regular short-formations between these dates while the trains were sent off to Wolverton for repairs.
-They later re-entered service in early April 2018.